Reading

 - The Neon Bible by John Kennedy Toole – he wrote this when he was 16

-- A River Runs Through It by Norman Maclean – I read it to improve my own writing.
+- A River Runs Through It by Norman Maclean – I read it to improve my writing.
 Well written and poignant, though I skimmed parts.

 “One reason Paul caught more fish than anyone else was that he had his flies in the water more than anyone else.
 “Brother,” he would say, “there are no flying fish in Montana.
 Out here, you can’t catch fish with your flies in the air.”